 Visit Resource Center

 Stay informed on compliance updates

 Switzerland’s non-inclusion in the European Union (EU) has not hampered the country’s growth performance in the least.
-It has a rich economy with a variety of exports, more than half of which are EU exports.
-Switzerland fosters a pro-business environment, offering incentives and subsidies in order to attract entrepreneurs to establish or relocate to the country.
+The EU remains Switzerland’s main trading partner, though the country also exports 51% of its goods and services outside the EU.
+Switzerland fosters a pro-business environment, providing incentives and subsidies in order to attract entrepreneurs to establish or relocate to the country.

 While Switzerland’s avoidance of EU membership gives it autonomy in many areas, this factor can be problematic to some companies.
 A series of bilateral agreements govern economic relations and areas like recruitment services and agriculture may be subject to protectionist measures.
 Companies should proceed with caution due to these potential challenges:

 Salaries in Switzerland are higher on average than the rest of Europe.
 This poses certain barriers to recruiting.
 (Namely, it is quite costly.)

 Legal certification of documents or signatures, a frequent condition in Swiss-German transactions, can be cumbersome.
 Businesses are often required to complete numerous forms and get them notarized—so many, in fact, that they can lose track or miss some if they are not careful.